Herodian tetrarchy

-The Herodian Tetrarchy was formed following the death of Herod the Great in 4 BCE, when his kingdom was divided between his sons Herod Archelaus as ethnarch, Herod Antipas and Philip as tetrarchs in inheritance, while Herod's sister Salome I briefly ruled a toparchy of Jamnia.
-Upon the deposition of Herod Archelaus in 6 CE, his territories (Judea, Samaria and Idumea) were transformed into a Roman province.
-With the death of Salome I in 10 CE, her domain was also incorporated into the province.
-However, other parts of the Herodian Tetrarchy continued to function under Herodians.
-Thus, Philip ruled over territories north and east of the Jordan River (namely, Iturea, Trachonitis, Batanea, Gaulanitis, Auranitis and Paneas) until 34 CE (his domain later being incorporated into the Province of Syria), while Herod Antipas ruled Galilee and Perea until 39 CE.
-The last notable Herodian ruler with some level of independence was Herod Agrippa I, who was even granted the title of king and the territory of a province Judea with Jerusalem, though with his death in 44 CE, the provincial status of Judea was restored for good.
+The Herodian tetrarchy was a regional division of a client state of Rome, formed following the death of Herod the Great in 4 BCE.
+The client kingdom was divided between Herod's sister Salome I and his sons Herod Archelaus, Herod Antipas, and Philip.
+Upon the deposition of Herod Archelaus in 6 CE, his territories were transformed into a Roman province.
+With the death of Salome I in 10 CE, her domain was also incorporated into a province.

+Other parts of the Herodian tetrarchy continued to function under Herodians.
+Philip ruled over territories north and east of the Jordan River until 34 CE.
+His domain was later incorporated into the Province of Syria.
+Herod Antipas ruled Galilee and Perea until 39 CE.
+The last notable Herodian ruler with some level of independence was King Herod Agrippa I. He was given the territory of Judea with its capital Jerusalem.
+With his death in 44 CE, the provincial status of Judea was restored for good.

-Later Herodians, Herod of Chalcis, Aristobulus of Chalcis and Agrippa II, reigned over territories outside of Judea with the title of King as Roman clients.
+Later Herodians, Herod of Chalcis, Aristobulus of Chalcis and Agrippa II, reigned over territories outside of Judea with the title of king but as Roman clients.
 The last of them, Agrippa II, died childless in c.
 100 CE and thus all territories previously ruled by members of the Herodian dynasty were incorporated into the province of Syria.